-According to Carla Oberholzer, debt adviser at DebtSafe, you must pay attention to certain marketing descriptions.
-For instance, when you see words like: “Cost-effective loan in a short time frame”, “5% fixed interest rate, no credit review, from R20,000.00 to R10million, or a simple “Hi”, you must question the credibility of that credit provider.
+According to Carla Oberholzer, debt adviser at DebtSafe, you must pay attention to marketing descriptions.
+For instance, when you see words like, “Cost-effective loan in a short time frame,” “5% fixed interest rate, no credit review,” or, “From R20,000.00 to R10million,” or even a simple “Hi”, you must question the credibility of that credit provider.

 “Remember: when a ‘credit deal’ sounds too good to be true, it usually is,” says Oberholzer.

-Another warning, says Oberholzer, are credit providers that ask for an “upfront fee”.
+Another red flag, says Oberholzer, are credit providers that ask for an “upfront fee”.

 According to Oberholzer, these types of fees should form part of the monthly payment amount of the loan.

 How to avoid credit scams

 According to the National Credit Regulator (NCR), you can avoid being a victim of credit scams by doing the following:

 - Treat all unexpected calls, emails and SMS messages with caution.
 Don’t assume they’re genuine, even if the person seems to know some basic information about you, such as your name.

 - Look out for the name on all e-mails, in case it is a ‘clone company’ pretending to be a real credit provider.
 If you hover over the name of the sender, you’ll see the actual sender of the message.